 Dark room being illuminated by light-filled garden, symbolizing hope in platinum-resistant ovarian cancer (PROC)

-Shining a light on platinum-resistant ovarian cancer (PROC)
+Shining a light on platinum-resistant ovarian cancer

 wave one